benlue/coServ/README.md

 + **HTML refactoring** &amp; reuse

-+ Transparent CSS encapsulation.
++ **Transparent CSS encapsulation**.
 It's automatic and you don't have to do anything to make that happens.

 + Regardless it's backend or front-end, use one single language (Javascript) to do them all.